The Bridgeport Report: Week 15

 • Discuss this story on the American Hockey League message board...

-- Sixth Annual "Pink the Rink" Fight Cancer Together Night Set for Saturday against Utica - Rochester Americans

-- Griffins Conclude January Schedule against Milwaukee, Chicago - Grand Rapids Griffins
+- Record 13 Former Griffins to Participate in Olympics - Grand Rapids Griffins

 - The Bridgeport Report: Week 15 - Bridgeport Islanders